Warning! Your browser is extremely outdated and not web standards compliant.

 Your browsing experience would greatly improve by upgrading to a modern browser.

-If you are considering LASIK eye surgery, you’ve probably thought to yourself, “How do I know if I qualify for LASIK eye surgery?”
-As a form of refractive surgery, LASIK corrects nearsightedness (myopia), farsightedness (hyperopia) and astigmatism reducing or eliminating the need for eyeglasses or corrective contact lenses.
+If you are considering LASIK eye surgery, you must first go through a thorough evaluation to find out if you qualify for LASIK.
+LASIK corrects various refractive disorders of the eye, including nearsightedness (myopia), farsightedness (hyperopia) and astigmatism reducing or eliminating the need for eyeglasses or corrective contact lenses.
 Unfortunately, LASIK does not correct the need for reading glasses as a result of aging (presbyopia).

 • Age: Typically, patients can get LASIK surgery at age eighteen or older.